wangxiao1254/idash_2015/README.md

 task2a:
 ---------------------
- -  Solution using oblivious merge (add -a for automatically generated circuits, use -p NUMBER for a trade off between precision and speed):
+ -  Solution using oblivious merge. add -p NUMBER for a trade off between speed and accuracy.
+NUMBER is M/N in bloom filter.
+Detailed choice of NUMBER can be found in the report.

       Generator: `./run.py gen task2astd -f path_file`

       Evaluator: `./run.py eva task2astd -f path_file`

- -  Solution using bloom filter (add -a for automatically generated circuits, -p NUMBER for higher precision):
+ -  Solution using bloom filter (add -a for automatically generated circuits, -p NUMBER for a trade off between speed and accuracy.
+NUMBER is number of bits used for hash.
+Detailed choice of NUMBER can be found in the report):

       Generator: `./run.py gen task2abf -f path_file`